Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 Do I need to speak German in Berlin?

-For bonus points, try out your Turkish in one of the many Turkish kiezes.
+For bonus points, try out your Turkish in one of the many Turkish kebab shops.

 Always Carry Cash

 Germany still relies heavily on cash, especially at cafes and restaurants.
 However, this is changing fast!
 Some places have hurdled so far into the future that they only take card.
-So do your research ahead of time if you can, bring both options, or make note of the closest ATM.
+The best advice is to be prepared for both.
+Do your research ahead of time if you can, bring both options, or make note of the closest ATM.

 Purchase A Berlin WelcomeCard

-If you’re planning a touristic visit, the Berlin WelcomeCard is a smart investment, offering discounts on public transportation and attractions.
+If you’re planning a tourist visit, the Berlin WelcomeCard is a smart investment, offering discounts on public transportation and attractions.

 More Berlin Travel Tips

-• For cheap water, hit up a drugstore: Most drugstores have a refrigerated section where you can buy cold water for less than a euro.
-(Although, I do love supporting spätis too!)
+- For cheap water on the go, hit up a drugstore.
+Most drugstores have a refrigerated section where you can buy cold water for less than a euro.
+(Of course, I love supporting spätis too!)

 Daily Budget Guidelines